gpitteloud/cel-enessert/PARSING_GUIDE.md

 **File Delivery & Processing**:

-1. **File count stability**: The 109 files/day (103 E66 + 6 E31) - will this remain constant when members join/leave, or should we expect dynamic counts?
+1. **File count changes**: We understand E66 file count varies by membership.
+Questions:
+   - Will E31 count always be 6 files (observed as stable)?
+   - Do files simply appear/disappear when members join/leave?
+   - Is advance notification provided for membership changes?

 2. **Import strategy**: With 5-day overlapping files, should we:
    - Process all files (current approach - VictoriaMetrics overwrites duplicates)